Q.1. Why do we use averages? Are there any limitations to their use? Illustrate with your own example related to development.

-Ques 2: List a few example of environmental degradation that you may have observed around you.
+Q.2.
+List a few example of environmental degradation that you may have observed around you.

-Ans: Due to advancement in information technology and communication, the whole world has become one.
+Ans.
+Due to advancement in information technology and communication, the whole world has become one.
 Further, free movement of investment over the greater part of the world has made national economies less and less national.
 They have become interlinked, interdependent national economies.

-Fig: Environmental Destruction
+Fig. Environmental Destruction

-For example– environmental degradation due to the overuse or misuse of the resources such as sweet water will have a direct impact on the whole world.
+For example: environmental degradation due to the overuse or misuse of the resources such as fresh water will have a direct impact on the whole world.
 Evidences suggest that water hunger would be one of the worst problems in near future.
 Similarly, overuse of mineral wealth.

 Generation of domestic, urban and industrial pollution is taking place today beyond the earth’s capacity to absorb.
 Hence, we can say that environmental degradation is not just a national issue.

-Fig: Environmental Degradation
+Fig. Environmental Degradation

-Ques 3: Differentiate between renewable and non-renewable energy resources.
+Q.3.
+Differentiate between renewable and non-renewable energy resources.
 Find out present resources of energy in India.

-Ans: Renewable energy resources are the resources which are replenished by nature.
+Ans.
+Renewable energy resources are the resources which are replenished by nature.
 They could not exhaust because they would continue for year after year.
 Examples are groundwater, solar energy, wind energy etc.

-Fig: Renewable vs non-renewable sources of energy
+Fig. Renewable vs non-renewable sources of energy